 Shave raw cabbage very fine.
-Make a dressing of half a cup vinegar, one egg, well beaten, two tablespoonfuls of sugar, a teaspoonful of salt, two tablespoonfuls of drawn butter.
-Before putting in the egg, heat the mixture, then stir in the egg, and a little sweet oil, if desired.
-When cool, pour it over the cabbage.
+Make a dressing of $\frac{1}{2}$ cup vinegar, 1 egg, well beaten, 2 tablespoons sugar, 1 teaspoon salt, 2 tablespoons drawn butter.
+Before putting in the eggs heat the mixture, then stir in the egg, and a little sweet-oil, if desired.
+When cool pour it over the cabbage.